apache/beam/beam-site/documentation/programming-guide.md

 **Figure:** Session windows, with a minimum gap duration.
 Note how each data key has different windows, according to its data distribution.

 #### 7.2.4.
-Single global window
+The single global window

-By default, all data in a `PCollection` is assigned to a single global window, and late data is discarded.
+By default, all data in a `PCollection` is assigned to the single global window, and late data is discarded.
 If your data set is of a fixed size, you can use the global window default for your `PCollection`.

-You can use a single global window if you are working with an unbounded data set (e.g. from a streaming data source) but use caution when applying aggregating transforms such as `GroupByKey` and `Combine`.
-A single global window with a default trigger generally requires the entire data set to be available before processing, which is not possible with continuously updating data.
+You can use the single global window if you are working with an unbounded data set (e.g. from a streaming data source) but use caution when applying aggregating transforms such as `GroupByKey` and `Combine`.
+The single global window with a default trigger generally requires the entire data set to be available before processing, which is not possible with continuously updating data.
 To perform aggregations on an unbounded `PCollection` that uses global windowing, you